THE TIMES MAY BE A-CHANGIN'...RECRUITING-WISE, THAT IS! by Catharine Aradi www.fastpitchrecruiting.com

 Right now, a player can phone a Div.
 I coach at any time, and if you reach the coach, he or she can talk to you regardless of your grad year.
 However, if this proposal passes, Div.
 I college coaches would not be able to take phone calls from prospects until the start of the junior year.
 The start of the junior year is currently the time when D-I coaches can start phoning prospects (initiating contact) for recruiting purposes.
 This proposal would effectively prohibit all phone contact between players and D-I coaches until the player had started her junior year.
-So...what brought this all about?
+What brought these changes about?
 Simply put, the tidal wave of frustration over early commitments to Div.
-I colleges by players barely out of diapers finally turned in the direction of softball.
+I colleges by players barely out of diapers finally reached the shore.
 Other sports such as lacrosse have already enacted legislation designed to put an end to early recruiting/commitments.
-Essentially, lacrosse coaches cannot have any contact with prospects (outside of camps or clinics) until the start of the junior year.
+(Essentially, lacrosse coaches may not have any contact with prospects --outside of camps or clinics--until the start of the junior year.)

-There may be more resistance, particularly among some conferences, to the passing of similar legislation in softball, but the consensus is it is only a matter of time before these proposals become law.
+There may be some resistance to the passing of similar legislation in softball, but the consensus is that these proposals will become law.
 If not this year...then soon.
 Let us hope that sanity rules the day, and that softball will emulate the wise decision made by Div.
 I lacrosse coaches!

-A small percentage of them are the most elite athletes---the next Jenny Finch or Lisa Fernandez or Kelly Barnhill.
-These girls will always stand out as heads above their peers.
-They will shine at each level of competition they move to, and they will continue to be standouts once they're in college.
+A small percentage of them are the most elite athletes---the next Lisa Fernandez or Jenny Finch or Monica Abbot.
+These girls will always stand out.
+They will shine at each level of competition they move to, and they will continue to be high achievers once they're in college.
 They are the All Americans of tomorrow.

 Under the new rules, Div.
 I college coaches will still be able to scout and evaluate younger players.
 But they will have almost no opportunity to pursue early commitments from them.
 Essentially, Div.
 I coaches will be asked to leave players alone until they are juniors.
-So some athletes who perhaps don't mature as early and who may not stand out as 8th, 9th or 10th graders may now be able to catch up with their peers.
-Of course, this will make recruiting more competitive for some players/families, and these girls may have to work harder than they would have as younger prospects!
+So, some athletes who perhaps don't mature as early and who might not stand out as 8th, 9th or 10th graders may now be able to catch up with their peers.
+This will make recruiting more competitive, and all girls may have to work harder than they would have as younger prospects!

 Hopefully, these guideline changes will encourage athletes (and Div.
 I college coaches) to make smarter choices.
-Players will not have the pressure to commit as early thus allowing them the time to identify all of their collegiate needs and interests.
-They will be able to take longer to decide if playing college ball is indeed right for them, and if it is, to explore different schools.
+Players will not have the pressure to commit early thus allowing them time to identify all of their collegiate needs and interests.
+They’ll have more time to find out if playing college ball is indeed right for them, and if it is, to explore different types of schools.
 If Div.
 I coaches respect the new rules and don't try to "back door" commitments, this change will be a fantastic one for all concerned.